reecetech/pactman/README.md

 For more information about provider states, refer to the [Pact documentation] on [Provider States].

-## Verifying Pacts Using pytest
+### Verifying Pacts Using `pytest`

-Rather than run the separate `pactman-verifier` command, you may opt to use pytest to run your provider pact verification.
-To verify pacts for a provider you would write a new pytest test module.
+To verify pacts for a provider you would write a new pytest test module in the provider's test suite.
 If you don't want it to be exercised in your usual unit test run you can call it `verify_pacts.py`.

+Your test code needs to use the `pact_verifier` fixture provided by pactman, invoking its `verify()` method with the URL to the running instance of your service (`pytest-django` provides a handy `live_server` fixture which works well here) and a callback to set up provider states (described below).

+You'll need to include some extra command-line arguments to pytest (also described below) to indicate where the pacts should come from, and whether verification results should be posted to a pact broker.

 An example for a Django project might contain:

 ```python
 from django.contrib.auth.models import User